codefellows/code-challenges/circular-linkedlist/Readme.md

 with the hash on their own.
 They can simply utulize the already built in `Add(key)` method  to add a value to the hashset.

-**Can I modify the Node class?**: No. Do not let the student "modify" the `Node` class.
-They must keep it intact and not add any additional properties to the class.

 **What is the data type of the Linked list**: Doesn't matter, but let's assume integers if you need a data type to continue